Volume 88, Number 2, October 2009

 2 Department of Physics, University of Arizona - Tucson, AZ 85721, USA

 We used the Toulouse atom interferometer to study how Van der Waals (VdW) interactions between atoms and surfaces cause velocity-dependent phase shifts for atomic de Broglie waves.
 By introducing a thin nano-grating in one branch of this interferometer, we observed a phase shift that depends on velocity to the power -0.49.
 This dispersion serves to measure both the strength and the position dependence of the atom-surface potential in the range from 5 to 10 nm from the surface, and it can also set new limits on non-Newtonian gravity in the 2 nm range.

-34.20.-b – Interatomic and intermolecular potentials and forces, potential energy surfaces for collisions.
+PACS: 03.75.Dg – Atom and neutron interferometry / 34.50.-s – Scattering of atoms and molecules / 34.20.-b – Interatomic and intermolecular potentials and forces, potential energy surfaces for collisions

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.